I was seventeen, had one year left of high school and a boyfriend I didn't even love.

 The selfish!
 The selfless!
 The self-righteous!

-Preened and pressed and posed to parley they go:
+Preened and pious and poised and posed they go:

 And from the diaries of fraternal drones